 Research motivation

-Although in the current reperfusion regimen, an increasing number of patients have benefited from direct PCI, there have been some cases of coronary artery no-reflow or slow blood flow after stent implantation in direct PCI as well as coronary revascularization.
+Although in the current reperfusion regimen an increasing number of patients have benefited from direct PCI, there have been some cases of coronary artery no-reflow or slow blood flow after stent implantation in direct PCI as well as coronary revascularization.
 The exact mechanism of no reflow or slow blood flow is still unclear.
 In order to understand whether there is a correlation between the components of coronary thrombosis and the absence of reflow or slow blood flow after coronary stent implantation in direct PCI, we collected data on direct PCI cases in our hospital between January 2016 and November 2018.

 Research objectives